LEAVE NO TRACE

 Visit South Walton has been tasked by the Board of County Commissioners to educate visitors and residents about the Leave No Trace Ordinance.
 Visit South Walton acts as beach ambassadors and stewards of the program and offers information to educate beachgoers on the importance of keeping our sugar-white sand clean, safe and habitable for sea turtle nesting.
 Community awareness is meant to ensure beachgoers, locals and visitors in general are in compliance with Walton County laws.

-What is Code Enforcement’s role in the program?
+What is the TDC Beach Maintenance department's role in the program?

 Can a person recover the items that have been removed?